hdrhbbu1/johnpmorris.github.io/pages/blog/im-kind-of-sorry.md

 <br>

-I might make a jQuery free version some day, or a css only version if I hate myself enough 🍔
+I might make a jQuery free version some day.